GreenswayAB/BIRDS/README.md

-The set of tools provided are aimed to review and understand biodiversity data quality in terms of completeness, and the data generation process (i.e. the observers’ sampling behavior).
+The set of tools provided are aimed to review and understand biodiversity data quality in terms of completeness, and the data generation process (i.e. the observers’ sampling behaviour).
 The `BIRDS` package provides a systematic approach to evaluate biodiversity data – to enhance reproducibility and facilitate the review of data.
 The `BIRDS` package intends to provide the data user with knowledge about sampling effort (amount of effort expended during an event) and data